rubencosta13/Temporary-files-cleaner/readme.md

 # Temp file cleaner

-This script, is being developed, so companies, don't have to worry about going to a computer, deleting temporary files (this can cause a loss performance if not cleaned, this is more visible on low spec computers), and check the following things:
+This script is being developed, so companies, don't have to worry about going to a computer, deleting temporary files (this can cause a loss of performance if not cleaned, this is more visible on low spec computers), and checking the following things:

 - Task manager:
     - Cpu utilization